 3. Use of renewable and recyclable materials (73 percent)

-But the confidence for retailers and consumers in the materials we use is that all materials are eco-friendly and sustainable.
-We no longer use the conventional vegan leather fabric (polyurethane) which is made with chemicals, having replaced it with the non-toxic innovative alternative sustainable vegan leather.
-Read more about our eco-friendly fabrics.
+The confidence for retailers and consumers in the materials we use is that all materials are eco-friendly and sustainable.
+We no longer use the conventional vegan leather fabric (polyurethane) which is made with plastics chemicals, having replaced it with the non-toxic innovative alternative eco leather.

 The use of eco-friendly materials was also a key item for certification in our B Corp certification.